SORWAR007/RESTFUL-BOOKER-/README.md

 ## RESTFUL BOOKER(LOAD TEST)
 ## PROJECT SUMMERY : The Restful Booker API is a sample API based on hotel bookings.
-The API contains endpoints to demonstrate CRUD operations and we perform the load test of three api's (user creattion,authorization,search booking threough jmeter.
+The API contains endpoints to demonstrate CRUD operations and we perform the load test of three api's (user creattion,authorization,search booking through jmeter.
 ## TECHNOLOGIESWE USED:
 - Postman
 - Jmeter